 Lenders can use several methods to calculate rental income for a property and the actual amount of rental income generated by a property may be different than the income figure used by the lender to determine your ability to qualify for an investment property mortgage.

-To include rental income from an investment property to qualify for the mortgage, lenders typically require that you provide the Schedule E from your tax returns for the prior two years to verify the income.
-Schedule E shows your income or loss from property and lenders usually average the income over the prior two years, according to your tax returns.
+To include rental income from an investment property to qualify for the mortgage, lenders typically require that you provide the Schedule E from your tax returns for the prior year to verify the income.
+Schedule E shows your income or loss from an investment property and lenders usually average the income and add back certain non-cash expenses such as depreciation.

 This approach is more common when you are refinancing an investment property because your tax returns provide a record of historical rental income.
 Please note that if the property’s rental income has increased since your most recent tax return, you may not get full credit for the higher rent amount.

-If you do not have two years of tax returns that demonstrate the rental income, such as when you buy an investment property, lenders typically use the lessor of 75% of the rental income according to an investment property appraisal report or 75% of income according to a signed lease agreements.
+If you do not have a tax return that demonstrates the rental income, such as when you buy an investment property, lenders typically use the lower of 75% of the rental income according to an investment property appraisal report or 75% of income according to a signed lease agreement.